iMinichrispy/GT-Buses/README.md

 - Don't use activateConstraints:

 In possible update:
+- Add ability to search for stops
 - Incorporate notifications (and displaying messages/warning included with stops from API)
-- Add ability to search for buildings
 - Space stops that are close together farther apart
 - (BUG) When bus annotation center coordinate is being animated and map view window is changed (pan, pinch), bus animation gets thrown off
 - [mapview removeAllAnnotations] removes all annotations, including user location annotation (Not noticeable)